johangithub/AFMAN11-217v1/chp6.md

 		+ 6.5.1.1.5.1.
 NOTE: If MAJCOMs allow aircraft to fly an IAP using a lower category, the MAJCOM must publish procedures to ensure that aircraft do not exceed TERPS airspace for the IAP being flown to include circling and missed approach.

 + 6.5.1.2.
-IAP chart.
-A current copy of the appropriate IAP chart must be available in the aircraft for the departure base, destination, and all planned alternates.
+IAP chart. <strong><em>A current copy of the appropriate IAP chart must be available in the aircraft for the departure base, destination, and all planned alternates.</em></strong>

 	+ 6.5.1.2.1.
 Approved sources for IAP charts used in aircraft include printed FLIP distributed by NGA, National Aeronautical Charting Office (NACO), or other source authorized by your MAJCOM (for example, Jeppesen).

-		+ 6.5.1.2.1.1.
-Do not print an IAP from DAFIF and then fly that digital version.
-Until the DAFIF is certified for terminal IFR use in your weapon system, always use the IAP distributed electronically or via printed FLIP.
+		+ 6.5.1.2.1.1. <strong><em>Do not print an IAP from DAFIF and then fly that digital version.</em></strong> Until the DAFIF is certified for terminal IFR use in your weapon system, always use the IAP distributed electronically or via printed FLIP.

 		+ 6.5.1.2.1.2.
 IAPs downloaded from the NGA website in PDF format are identical to those in the printed NGA approach books.
 Effective dates are printed on the bottom of each downloaded page.
 The responsibility for ensuring the current version of an IAP is onboard lies with the pilot.